davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.23 (2014.08.11) =
+* Remove PEAR/PEAR5 dependency which was causing errors on some systems
+* Call wp_handle_upload_prefilter before adding images to WP
+* Temporary new post is now draft status.

 = 1.5.22 (2014.06.10) =
 * Fix missing attachments for html messages